Quickstart: Use Azure Cache for Redis with an ASP.NET Core web app

 using Azure.Identity;

-The RedisConnection class code ensures that there's always a healthy connection to the cache.
-The connection is managed by the ConnectionMultiplexer instance from StackExchange.Redis.
-The RedisConnection class re-creates the connection when a connection is lost and can't reconnect automatically.
+The RedisConnection code ensures that there's always a healthy connection to the cache by managing the ConnectionMultiplexer instance from StackExchange.Redis.
+The RedisConnection class recreates the connection when a connection is lost and unable to reconnect automatically.

 1. Open Views\Shared\_Layout.cshtml.